Gman-Superfly/AKIRA/architecture_base/attention/spectral_wormhole/SPECTRAL_WORMHOLE_ATTENTION.md

 │                                                                         │
 │  Case 1 (Clear):                                                        │
 │  Similarities: [0.99, 0.45, 0.32, 0.20]                               │
-│  Belief is CONCENTRATED — confident about one target                 │ │  Should: Connect strongly                                              │
+│  Belief is CONCENTRATED, confident about one target                  │ │  Should: Connect strongly                                              │ │                                                                         │
-│                                                                         │
 │  Case 2 (Ambiguous):                                                    │
 │  Similarities: [0.93, 0.92, 0.91, 0.90]                               │
-│  Belief is SPREAD — uncertain about which target                      │ │  Should: Connect weakly or not at all                                 │ │                                                                         │
-│  Fixed threshold treats both the same!
+│  Belief is SPREAD, uncertain about which target                       │ │  Should: Connect weakly or not at all                                 │ │                                                                         │ │  Fixed threshold treats both the same!
 It only sees 0.93 > 0.92.     │